-In Bospolder-Tussendijken, work on BoTu Energy District started at the end of 2017.
-Together with the City of Rotterdam, the Delfshaven Cooperative, the Havensteder Housing Association, and a growing number of local partners, the IABR is working on a strategy for BoTu in which the energy transition is also used for the social agenda of the neighborhood: How can added value be generated for all residents?
+In Rotterdam's Bospolder-Tussendijken district, aka BoTu, work on BoTu Energy District started early 2018.
+Here, the IABR, together with the City of Rotterdam, the Delfshaven Cooperative, the Havensteder Housing Association, and a growing number of local partners, is working on a strategy in which the energy transition is also used for the social agenda of the neighborhood: How can added social value be generated for all residents, how can we put inevitable energy transition to use as a lever for social equity?

 picture by Frank Hanswijk